IsmaelHA/OpenSearchThesis/README.md

 The system combines **OpenSearch Vector Database, Transformers and Large Language Models** to classify system logs as benign or malicious, providing both predictions and human-readable explanations.

+In TFG_Ismael_Hernandez_Alarcon.pdf is the Thesis with a extended summary in Spanish.

 ---

 ## 📂 Project Structure